List of unconstructed state highways in California: State Route 92

 State Route 92 had a 2.2-mile (3.5 km) unconstructed segment from its current terminus at SR 238 to I-580 in Castro Valley until 2015, when that segment was deleted from the legislative definition.
 A locally maintained traversable route is A Street and Grove Way, which Caltrans has no plans to take over.

 State Route 104

 8.3 miles (13.4 km) of State Route 104 are unconstructed, stretching east from SR 49 near Amador City to SR 88 near Pine Grove.
 It is Ridge Road and Climax Road, and Caltrans is planning to take it over.

 State Route 108

 A 21.5-mile (34.6 km) extension of State Route 108 is unconstructed, from its present west end at SR 132 in Modesto southwest to I-5 near Crows Landing.
 This is Crows Landing Road and Fink Road, which the county wants Caltrans to take over, but Caltrans has no plans to do so.

+State Route 109

+The intended southern segment of State Route 109 along University Avenue within East Palo Alto between U.S. Route 101 and the city's border near Notre Dame Avenue has never been transferred to Caltrans.
+Section 409(b) of the California Streets and Highways Code mandates that Caltrans will not take over this section until the department and the City of East Palo Alto determine that it is in an "acceptable state of repair".
+Adopting the segment to the state highway system remains unlikely, as the city announced in 2023 that it proposes to instead make improvements to slow down traffic, make it safer for pedestrians, and cater the design to the desires of residents.